MathieuSoysal/Javadoc-publisher.yml/README.md

 ## Contributing

-Want to contribute to act?
+Want to contribute to Javadoc Publisher?
 Awesome!
 Check out [the contributing guidelines](CONTRIBUTING.md) to get involved.

 ### Requirements to your environment to test in locally